frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 - V0.53/0.54:  The RX is listening to channel changes for this options.
 Configure the Switch to the channel, togling once the switch will select the channel on the menu field.

+2. `Only able to switch to Fligh-mode 2 and 3, but not 1:`
+Check that the module "Enable max throw" is OFF in you Multi-Module settings (where you do BIND), otherwise the TX signals will be out of range.
+The multi-module is already adjusting the TX/FrSky servo range internally to match Spektrum.

-2. `Why Ch1 says Ch1 (TX:Ch3/Thr)?`:
+3. `Why Ch1 says Ch1 (TX:Ch3/Thr)?`:
  Radios with Multi-Module are usually configured to work the standard AETR convention.
 Spektrum uses TAER.
 The multi-module does the conversion when transmitting the signals.
 So `Spektrum Ch1 (Throttle)` really comes from the `TX Ch3`.
 We show both information (+name from the TX output).
 If your multi-module/radio is setup as TAER, the script will not do the re-arrangement.

- 3. `If i change the model name, the original model settings are lost.` This is correct, the model name is used to generate the file name (inside /MODEL/DSMDATA) who stores the model configuration.
+4. `If i change the model name, the original model settings are lost.` This is correct, the model name is used to generate the file name (inside /MODEL/DSMDATA) who stores the model configuration.
 Currently EdgeTx and OpenTX has differt features where i could get either the Model Name or the YAML file where the EdgeTX model configuration is stored.. to keep the code compatible, the model name is used.

- 4. `Reversing a channel in my TX do not reverse the AS3X/SAFE reaction.` Correct, the chanel stick direction and the Gyro direction are two separate things.
+5. `Reversing a channel in my TX do not reverse the AS3X/SAFE reaction.` Correct, the chanel stick direction and the Gyro direction are two separate things.

     4.1: First, you have setup your model so that the sticks and switches moves the surfaces in the right direction.